mem48/geocompr/main.md

 ```

 In this book, we focus on spatial data.
-Most of the following examples will have a `sf` object as the first argument and a `data.frame` object as the second argument.
+Most of the following join examples will have a `sf` object as the first argument and a `data.frame` object as the second argument which results in a new `sf` object.
-A new `sf` object will be a result of these joins.
-However, the reverse order is also possible and will result in a `data.frame` object.
+However, the reverse order is also possible and will give you back a `data.frame` object.
 This is mostly beyond the scope of this book, but we encourage you to try it.

 ### Left joins

-Left join is the most often used type of joins.
+The left join is the most often used type of joins.
 The `left_join()` returns all observations from the left object (`north_america`) and the matched observations from the right object (`wb_north_america`).
-In cases, like `Greenland`, when we don't have a data in the right object, `NA` values will be introduced.
+In cases, like `Greenland`, inexistent in the right object, `NA` values will show up.

-To connect two object we need to specify a key.
+To join two objects we need to specify a key.
-This is a variable (or variables) that uniquely identifies each observation (row).
+This is a variable (or a set of variables) that uniquely identifies each observation (row).
-The argument `by` is used to state which variable is the key.
+The `by` argument of **dplyr**'s join functions lets you identify the key variable.
-In simple cases, a single, unique variable exist in both objects, for example `iso_a2` column:
+In simple cases, a single, unique variable exist in both objects like the `iso_a2` column in our example:

 ```r